tecknosap/enterprise-grade-aks-pipeline/teckno/README.md

 ✅ Azure DevOps: Continuous Integration & Deployment (CI/CD)

+✅ Checkov: Static analysis tool used to scan and check Terraform code for security and compliance issues

+✅ Trivy: Container image scanning tool used to identify vulnerabilities in the Docker images before deployment

 ## 🚀 Deployment Workflow
 1️⃣ Infrastructure Deployment (infra-deploy.yml)
 This pipeline provisions Azure resources using Terraform.
 It creates: